kachers/kachers/README.md

 My latest projects:

-<a href="https://github.com/kachers/Road_stats">Road_Stats_App</a> - WEB API project.
-The system is designed for loading and reviewing statistics on the number of cars and their average speed on a specific road segment.
-User can filter records based on specific criteria.
-In a separate section, the user can select a date and see the average speed of cars in a graph format for the selected date.
+<a href="https://github.com/kachers/Road_stats">Road_Stats_App</a> - This web application is a full-stack solution designed to manage and analyze vehicle speed data.
+Built with ASP.NET Core and React (using TypeScript), it provides a seamless interface for data storage, retrieval, and visualization using a SQL database.

-<a href="https://github.com/kachers/Data_analysis">Data analysis and visualization</a> - Analyzed a provided dataset, identified patterns, anomalies, and irregularities.
+<a href="https://github.com/kachers/Data_analysis">Data analysis and visualization</a> - Analyzed provided dataset, identified patterns, anomalies, and irregularities.

-<a href="https://github.com/kachers/FlightPlanner">Flight_Planner</a> - WEB API for creating scheduled flights with SQL database.
+<a href="https://github.com/kachers/FlightPlanner">Flight_Planner</a> - WEB API project with SQL database for creating scheduled flights.

 <a href="https://github.com/kachers/Codelex-uzd/tree/Tests/csharp-basics/exercises/Tests/Tests/ScooterRental">Scooter_Rental_Service</a> - Created a functioning backend that makes it possible to rent scooters for a period of time and calculate annual turnover for the company.